 Centers for Medicare & Medicaid Services

-Tampa General Hospital has been designated as a four-star hospital in the Centers for Medicare & Medicaid Services (CMS) 2021 Overall Hospital Quality Star ratings.
+Tampa General Hospital has been designated as a three-star hospital in the Centers for Medicare & Medicaid Services (CMS) 2023 Overall Hospital Quality Star ratings.

-The recent rating reflects a significant and positive increase in ranking.
 CMS assigns star ratings to hospitals across the country based on the performances in five quality categories.
 The ranking system was created to help consumers easily compare hospitals to make informed decisions about their care.
 In determining the overall hospital star ratings, CMS looks at performance measures across five distinct areas of patient experience.
-This year, CMS rated over 4,500 hospitals from one to five stars, with 988 receiving the four-star distinction.
+This year, CMS rated over 4,600 hospitals from one to five stars, with 872 receiving the three-star distinction.

 Patient Safety Indicators